 Now that you’ve collected your reviews, it’s time to place them all on one easy-to-access page.

-The goal of the page is to make it easy for visitors to see your most glowing testimonials all at once, instead of needing to search the Internet to see the positive things people are saying.
+The goal of the testimonial page is to make it easy for visitors to see your most glowing testimonials all at once, instead of needing to search the Internet to see the positive things people are saying.

-When you do this, it’s good policy to credit the original site of the review.
+Make sure to credit the original site of the review.
 If it came from Yelp, LinkedIn, or another site it’s polite to link back to the original source.

 And if necessary, you should always ask permission before posting third-party reviews to your website.

-But once you get that permission, don’t hesitate to promote your review page.
+But once you get that permission, don’t hesitate to promote your review page!
 You worked hard to create a great product or service others are excited about.

 If you want to add a layer of credibility to your site, you need to build out a solid testimonial page.
 Testimonials build up the social proof that increases sales and conversions.